 Your marketing plan can be as simple as investing in nice business cards and reaching out to places that your potential clients frequent.
 For example, you might go introduce yourself and leave business cards at:

 - Airbnb Owners

-It is worth noting that there are some larger on-line businesses that hire independent contractors to be Personal Grocery Shoppers.
+It is worth noting that there are some larger online businesses that hire independent contractors to be Personal Grocery Shoppers.
 These are an option, but you’re going to make less per hour.
-If you’re interesting in hearing more about this option, let me know in the comments.
+If you’re interested in hearing more about this option, let me know in the comments.

 How Will You Schedule Clients?

 Given that most of your clients are seniors, you will probably be doing most of your scheduling via phone.

 However, a good website would be helpful for your younger clients, more tech-savvy seniors, and out-of-town visitors.